JEckfeldt/CPTS_528_Image_Recognizer/README.md

 4. Optionally Run python test.py to make sure it was trained

 5. Run python app.py and visit 127.0.0.1:5000 to upload images and receive a guess based on the last trained model you have

+Note:

+The model is set to low training iterations for demo purposes.
+The accuracy will be lower than normal.
+When testing against an adversarial training attack we will use different levels of training and initial accuracy.